 Beef Back Ribs

-Back ribs are much different than chuck and plate short ribs.
+Back ribs are much different from chuck and plate short ribs.
 They come from up higher on the cow and are essentially the ribs you would find in a prime rib roast.

 Given the fact that prime rib is a very expensive cut of meat, it is no surprise that the butcher will typically try to keep as much meat on the roast as possible.

-This means it’s common to find racks of beef back ribs with very little meat on the bones, but with all the meat between the bones.
+This means it’s common to find racks of beef back ribs with very little meat on the bones, but with all the meat being only that between the bones.

 How to Cook Them